Course

 Aromatherapy

 The use of essential oils is an ancient therapeutic modality that dates back hundreds of years and has gained popularity in recent years.
-It involves the absorption of essential oils through the skin or olfactory system to reduce pain, nausea, muscle tension, anxiety, and depression.
-Studies on the effectiveness of aromatherapy vary.
-One review of nine randomized controlled trials was split nearly 50/50: Five studies found that aromatherapy could be effective for postoperative pain, and four found no statistical difference associated with aromatherapy use (13).
+It involves the absorption of essential oils through the skin or olfactory system to reduce pain, nausea, muscle tension, anxiety, and depression [18, 19].

 Distraction

-Distraction is quite an effective and simple nursing intervention for acute pain.
+Distraction is an effective and simple nursing intervention for acute pain.
 Remember the gate theory of pain?
-Distraction is one of those factors that can help to close the pain gates, which reduces the experience of pain.
-In fact, the presence of strong sensory input can help a person be unaware of their pain.
+Distraction is one of those factors that can help close the pain gates, reducing the experience of pain.
+The presence of strong sensory input can help a person be unaware of their pain [18, 19].

 Music

 Music therapy works similarly to distraction.
 It gives the person something else to focus on apart from their discomfort.
-When using this nursing intervention for acute pain, the nurse must remember to let the patient select the type of music that they prefer to listen to.
+When using this nursing intervention for acute pain, the nurse must remember to let the patient select the type of music that they prefer to listen to [18, 19].

 Heat